 Exploring a new city can be overwhelming, especially around Christmas time.
 To help you out, we’ve made you a list (and we’ve checked it twice) of some of the cosiest places in Paris in December.
-So, once you’ve shopped and you’re ready to drop, you’ll know exactly where to put your feet up, snuggle up by the fireplace or sample some of the finest wines Paris has to offer over winter…
+So, once you’ve shopped and you’re ready to drop, you’ll know exactly where to put your feet up, snuggle by the fireplace and sample some of the finest wines Paris has to offer over winter…

 Just along from Collège de France, and almost hidden by an ivy-covered façade, Le Coupe-chou projects a deliciously warm ambience, complete with a fine menu of Parisian delicacies.
 Simply snuggle up on one of the many cosy armchairs and sinking lounge sofas grouped around the fireplace.
 There’s no better escape from the cold outside when you’re in the heart of Paris.